 For a better understanding of constructive evictions, review NCGS 42-42.
 In a nutshell, as specified under NCGS 42-42(a)(2), a landlord must “[m]ake all repairs and do whatever is necessary to put and keep the premises in a fit and habitable condition.”

-Contact Adkins Law to schedule a free consultation concerning landlord tenant law and evictions with a Huntersville landlord tenant lawyer.
+Contact Adkins Law to schedule a consultation concerning landlord tenant law and evictions with a Huntersville landlord tenant lawyer.
 Adkins Law is located in Huntersville, North Carolina and primarily serves Huntersville, Cornelius, Davidson, Denver, Charlotte, Mecklenburg County, Iredell County, Gaston County, Cabarrus County, and the Lake Norman area.